codefuse-ai/MFTCoder/README.md

 ## Introduction

-**High Accuracy and efficiency multi-task fine-tuning framework for Code LLMs.**
+**High Accuracy and efficiency Multi-task Fine-tuning framework for Code LLMs.**

-**CodeFuse-MFTCoder** is an open-source project of CodeFuse for multitasking Code-LLMs(large language model for code tasks), which includes models, datasets, training codebases and inference guides.
+**CodeFuse-MFTCoder** is an open-source project of CodeFuse for accurate and efficient Multi-task Fine-tuning(MFT) on Large Language Models(LLMs), especially on Code-LLMs(large language model for code tasks).
+Moreover, we open source Code LLM models and code-related datasets along with the MFTCoder framework.

 In MFTCoder, we released two codebases for finetuning Large Language Models:
-- ```mft_peft_hf``` is based on the HuggingFace Accelerate and deepspeed framework.
+- ```MFTCoder-accelerate``` is a framework with accelerate and DeepSpeed/FSDP.
+All tech-stacks are open-source and vibrant.
+We highly recommend you try this framework and make your fintuning accurate and efficient.
-- ```mft_atorch``` is based on the [ATorch frameworks](https://github.com/intelligent-machine-learning/dlrover), which is a fast distributed training framework of LLM.
+- ```MFTCoder-atorch``` is based on the [ATorch frameworks](https://github.com/intelligent-machine-learning/dlrover), which is a fast distributed training framework of LLM.

 The aim of this project is to foster collaboration and share advancements in large language models, particularly within the domain of code development.